Methodism

 Such a curious statement, is it not?

-Being educated in the principles of singing as taught by the Garcías entailed something more than the acquisition of facts.
+Educating in the principles of singing taught by the Garcías entailed something more than acquiring facts.
 The starting line?
-To use the terminology of García's time, this meant the ability of the student to wrap his or her ear around pure vowels.
+To use the terminology of García's time meant the ability of the student to wrap his or her ear around pure vowels.

-However, like other terms that were used by the old school, this is one that is little understood if only because it is tied to another term which is also considered obsolete: voice placement.
+However, like other terms used by the old school, this one is little understood, if only because it is tied to another term that is also considered obsolete: voice placement.

 Previous